amroabua/CSC325/Docs/Report.md

 ## Introduction: Overview of CI/CD Pipelines

 Continuous Integration (CI) and Continuous Deployment (CD) pipelines are essential components of modern software development workflows.
+CI checks code regularly to ensure it works well with other pieces and CD automatically sends finished code to where it needs to be.
 These pipelines automate the process of integrating code changes, testing them, and deploying them to production environments.
 CI/CD pipelines ensure faster and more reliable delivery of software, enabling teams to iterate quickly and respond to user feedback efficiently.

 ## DevContainer Environment: Docker Configuration for Flutter Development

-For Flutter development, we have configured a Docker container environment to ensure consistency across different development machines and to streamline the setup process for new team members.
-The Docker container includes all necessary dependencies and tools required for Flutter development, such as the Flutter SDK, Android SDK, and any additional libraries or packages.
+A DevContainer is like a ready-to-use workspace for developers.
+It has all the tools and settings you need, so you can start coding without setting things up yourself.
+For the sake of this project we uses ubuntu which is a operating system that has all the tools needed for Flutter development.
+The container includes all necessary dependencies and tools required for Flutter development, such as the Flutter SDK, Android SDK, and any additional libraries or packages.

 ## Source Code Version Control Tools: Git Version Control

+Version control keeps track of all the changes made to a project over time.
+If something goes wrong, you can go back to a previous version to fix it.
+It also allows multiple people work on the same project without overwriting each other's work.
+This helps teams collaborate and keeps code organized.

 Git is used as the version control system for managing the source code of the Flutter web application.
 Git allows for efficient collaboration among team members, tracks changes to the codebase, and enables easy rollback to previous versions if needed.
 The source code is hosted on a remote repository (e.g., GitHub, GitLab) to facilitate code sharing and version control.